Hiking the Ulupaina Loop Trail on Oʻahu

 Ulupaina Summit

-This is the same junction as the photo above where I made a left turn to go back down toward the trailhead.
+This is the same junction as the photo above.

 Go Left

-This is the same split for the lower/ upper half from the beginning of this post.
+This is the same split for the Upper-Lower Loop from the beginning of this post.

-Turn left to head back down to the trailhead.
+That being said, go left to hike back down to the trailhead.

 Go Left